-Heading into today, shares of the home-improvement retailer had gained 1.38% over the past month, outpacing the Retail-Wholesale sector's loss of 2.76% and the S&P 500's loss of 1.22% in that time.
+Heading into today, shares of the home-improvement retailer had lost 14.8% over the past month, lagging the Retail-Wholesale sector's loss of 5.26% and the S&P 500's loss of 10.46% in that time.

-HD will be looking to display strength as it nears its next earnings release, which is expected to be November 19, 2019.
-In that report, analysts expect HD to post earnings of $2.52 per share.
-This would mark year-over-year growth of 0.4%.
-Our most recent consensus estimate is calling for quarterly revenue of $27.48 billion, up 4.46% from the year-ago period.
+Investors will be hoping for strength from HD as it approaches its next earnings release, which is expected to be May 19, 2020.
+In that report, analysts expect HD to post earnings of $2.23 per share.
+This would mark a year-over-year decline of 1.76%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $27.08 billion, up 2.64% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for HD.
+Any recent changes to analyst estimates for HD should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% higher.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 5.1% lower within the past month.
 HD is currently a Zacks Rank #3 (Hold).

-Also, we should mention that HD has a PEG ratio of 2.29.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Building Products - Retail stocks are, on average, holding a PEG ratio of 1.34 based on yesterday's closing prices.
+Meanwhile, HD's PEG ratio is currently 1.75.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Building Products - Retail stocks are, on average, holding a PEG ratio of 1.03 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.